.

 Primary and secondary school education

-Realignment of the school supervision
+Reorganisation of school supervision

 The Education Reform Act, which has been implemented in a step-by-step process since September 2017, has the goal of giving schools more autonomy by enhancing their educational, organisational and personnel scope.
 This concerns, for instance, the school-independent definition of class and group sizes, the school-independent determination of tuition times, more flexibility regarding the duration of learning units and the school-specific definition of requirements for the selection of teachers.